TuxVinyards/qqX/README.md

 - [Downstream fixes for Quickget](https://github.com/TuxVinyards/qqX/wiki/FreeBird#exclusive-quickget-fixes) are always needed

-- Quickget could still do with further [floatversion](https://github.com/TuxVinyards/floatversion) tweaks ...
+The new Quickget Mods script is an ideal place to start ....

-Anyone wanting to pick up on those should add them to the latest [freespirit](https://github.com/TuxVinyards/quickemu/branches) or [dev-next](https://github.com/TuxVinyards/qqX/branches) branch
+Anyone wanting to pick up on those should add them to the latest [dev-next](https://github.com/TuxVinyards/qqX/branches) branch

 Also if anyone has used the custom menu feature and wants to share their work, that would be great as well